rbb-data/svelte-starter/README.md

 Defined in `src/lib/components/core`

-"Core" components are essentially higher-order components that "orchestrate" provided content in a specific way.
+Core components are essentially higher-level components that "orchestrate" provided content in a specific way.
 They typically consume other components (either through slots or props) and connect them in useful ways.
+Core components don't usually control styling other than layouting.

-Passing components as props in Svelte entails specifying a component constructur and its props.
+Passing components as props in Svelte entails specifying a component constructor and its props.
 For example:

 ```javascript
 import Tab from './Tab.svelte';